techscouter/semantic-xr/semanticXrInstructions.md

 # Semantic-XR Instructions
 This section includes explanations for the fields of the semantic format.
-Examples for values for some of the fields can be found in the documents in the Examples folder.
-The fields are mostly optional.
-Note that some of the definitions are a bit loose - this is both part of the early stage and research phase of this format and both for enabling creative uses for its users.
+Examples for values for some of the fields can be found in the examples described in the [Semantic-XR examples document](/Examples/semanticXrExamples.md).
+The `schemaVersion` field value is used to determine which fields are mandatory and which are optional.
+Note that some of the definitions are a bit loose - this is both part of the early stage phase of this format and both for enabling creative uses for its users.

 ## Semantic XR fields' explanations

 * `semanticXr`: a description of an XR experience as meaningful and well-defined data in order to make it more accessible.
 The root element of the file.

 * `schemaVersion` : a specific version of the semantic format template JSON that the document follows: what fields are included and which are mandatory and which are optional. schemaVersion is not strictly a semantic versioning string but it could be a string that can describe combinations of mandatory\ optional sets of fields (for example: BasicWithoutImages_0.0.1 or GlobalPositionsOnly_0.1.0 etc.).
-It could also be used in the future for short codes to represent agreed upon conformance levels (in a similar manner to W3C WCAG’s A, AA and AAA conformance levels for web content - a W3C XCAG standard for XR might be defined as part of future standardization work :smiley: ). schemaVersion would probably include a namespace component to avoid naming collisions - this might be based on using a domain-like string structure.
+It could also be used in the future for short codes to represent agreed upon conformance levels (in a similar manner to W3C WCAG’s A, AA and AAA conformance levels for web content - a W3C XCAG standard for XR might be defined as part of [future standardization work](/Documents/semanticXrStandardization.md) :smiley: ). schemaVersion would probably include a namespace component to avoid naming collisions - this might be based on using a domain-like string structure.
 A Semantic-XR generator can publish its supported schemaVersions to align expectations with its clients.

 * `id` : a section that identifies the point in time in a specific reality that this Semantic-XR data represents.
 Note that realityInstanceId and realityInstanceTimestamp are optional which opens up a lot of opportunities to represent composite realities.
   * `realityId` : a type of reality, like a name of a video game or a name of a movie.
   * `realityInstanceId` : id for a specific instance of the reality mentioned above.
 For example a specific game played at a specific time and place or a specific screening of a movie.
   * `realityInstanceTimestamp` : a timestamp within the specific reality instance mentioned above.
 If the game or movie is paused for example, then this timestamp is paused as well.

-* `units` : the units used in the file (note that the values in this file should be decimal and not float in order to represent exact values and enable many orders of magnitude of difference between values in the file while keeping accuracy).
+* `units` : the units used in the document (note that field values should be decimal and not float in order to represent exact values and enable many orders of magnitude of difference between values in the same document while keeping accuracy).
-  * `time` : which units of time are used in the file, for example for realityInstanceTimestamp.
+  * `time` : which units of time are used in the document, for example for realityInstanceTimestamp.
-  * `space` : which units of distance are used in the file, for example for pointsOfCollisionPrediction.collisionsPrediction.distance.
+  * `space` : which units of distance are used in the document, for example for pointsOfCollisionPrediction.collisionsPrediction.distance.
-  * `language` : which natural language is being used in the file, for example for descriptions and instructions.
+  * `language` : which natural language is being used in the document, for example for descriptions and instructions.

 * `descriptions` : short descriptions of different aspects of the reality's 3D scene
   * `reality` : description of the reality type (game, movie etc.)
-  * `scene` : description of the scene in general at id.realityInstanceTimestamp point in time.
+  * `scene` : description of the current 3D scene in general at id.realityInstanceTimestamp point in time.
-  * `frame` : description of the very specific frame that is shown at id.realityInstanceTimestamp point in time.
+  * `frame` : description of the very specific main frame that is shown in id.realityInstanceId at id.realityInstanceTimestamp point in time.
 The frame description could be created algorithmically using rules to generate the frame description based on other Semantic-XR fields (like forming a sentence based on horizontal positions and\ or distances of the different visible entities).
 Alternatively the frame description could also be created using AI based on the image and other fields like semanticLevelOfDetail.

 * `Instructions`
   * `reality` : for example, a summary of how to play the game.